NoTwo-2/extendedFiveStateProcessing/README.txt

-        otherwise, if there is a recource interrupt relating to a process, handle the interrupt and switch the blocked process to ready otherwise, if the shortest ready process has no affinity or has an affinity equal to that of the current processor: set affinity to current processor if needed, and begin executing the process otherwise, if the shortest ready process is shorter than a currently running process on another processor: switch the affinity of the shortest process to that of the processor running the process longer than the shortest process otherwise, if there is a ready process, switch the shortest ready process' affinity to the current processor otherwise, if there exists a blocked process or if there are any busy processors, take no further action otherwise, all processes have been finished to completion.
+        otherwise, if there is a recource interrupt relating to a process, handle the interrupt and switch the blocked process to ready otherwise, if the shortest ready process has no affinity or has an affinity equal to that of the current processor: set affinity to current processor if needed, and begin executing the process otherwise, if there is a ready process, switch the shortest ready process' affinity to the current processor otherwise, if there exists a blocked process or if there are any busy processors, take no further action otherwise, all processes have been finished to completion.